Busiest international air route revealed

 In terms of passenger numbers the flight between Hong Kong and the Taiwanese capital remains the busiest with 6.5 million passengers on the route.
 The second busiest was Singapore-Jakarta (4.7 million people) and Singapore-Kuala Lumpur (4 million).

-However even the busiest international routes cannot compete with the most popular domestic air journeys.
+However, even the busiest international routes cannot compete with the most popular domestic air journeys.

 The world's busiest flight path is between the South Korean capital, Seoul, and the country's popular holiday island of Jeju.
 About 65,000 planes flew that route in 2017 according to OAG - the equivalent of almost 180 journeys per day.